Sarah Lester

 Last of The Light (Rock to Padstow)

-Crisp December, the foot ferry over the Camel Estuary for a very fine, very long lunch at The Seafood Restaurant - and The Sky did this!
+Crisp December, the Tor (foot ferry) over the Camel Estuary for a very fine, very long lunch at The Seafood Restaurant - and The Sky did This!

 £1600 Framed Size: 90x60 cms